whitehara/kernel-patch-fedora/README.md

-# kernel patches which can compiled with fedora kernel
+# kernel patches which can compile with fedora kernel
 ## Overview
 - You can create custom rpm from fedora custom kernel.
 - Download srpm from fedora repository and modify kernel.